 - In the Cloud Messaging tab, copy your server key and paste it into the Server key field in Dotdigital

 Our iOS SDK uses the Apple Push Notification Service (APNS) to send push notifications to your contacts.
 Therefore, you need to configure your APNS token details in order for us to send pushes to your app.
 Dotdigital utilises the APNS tokens rather than APNS Certificates, as the tokens do not expire annually.
 Instructions for creating an APNS token in the Apple Developer Portal can be found here.

 You need to have your Apple Developer Portal open.
 If you don't have an app ID that has the Push Notifications service enabled, create one.

 - Open the Certificates, IDs & Profiles page.

-- Select the Keys > All option and click the + button to create a new key
+- Select the Keys > All option and select the + icon to create a new key.

-- Download the key (.p8 file) and store securely; also note down the Key ID displayed
+- Download the key (.p8 file) and store securely.
+Note down the Key ID displayed.

 The API space ID is used to initialise our mobile SDKs.